KasperskyLab/hrtng/doc/deinline.md

 This implementation is based on comparing blocks by frequency dictionaries of Hex-Rays highly optimized micro-code and blocks relations.
 Such way is not sensitive to processor architecture, nor instruction ordering, nor even high level language was used - just a pure algorithm is in compare.
 Algorithm here is a set of high level constructions like arithmetic operations, loops and branches.
 There are still some restrictions: the inlined function should be a quite long to not produce false positives, one long block or few short basic blocks are good enough.
 And main limitation - inlined function must be aligned to basic blocks boundaries, if it shares some code in the first or last block with surrounding code such inlining will not be detected.

 > ⚠️ Features of De-Inliner marked below as ~~strikethrough~~ are switched off as annoying in everyday work.
-To turn it on un-comment `findMatchedPaths();` call in `deinline.cpp` file of the plugin source code and recompile it.
+To turn it on set `#define ENABLE_FIND_MATCHED_PATHS 1` in the `deinline.cpp` file of the plugin source code and recompile it.

 How does it work:
   - Library-Inlines are loaded from files with "`.inl`" extension in "`$HOME/.idapro/inlines`" or "`%APPDATA%/Hex-Rays/IDA Pro/inlines`" folder at the plugin initialization phase.